Alcohol use and cigarette smoking are two major causes of chronic pancreatitis.

 Management of diabetes

 (See also treatment of diabetes Treatment Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more .)
+Symptoms of diabetes may... read more .)

 Hypoglycemic drugs taken by mouth rarely help treat diabetes caused by chronic pancreatitis.
 Insulin is generally needed but can cause a problem, because affected people also have decreased levels of glucagon, which is a hormone that acts to balance the effects of insulin.
 An excess of insulin in the bloodstream causes low glucose (sugar) levels in the blood, which can result in a hypoglycemic coma (see symptoms of hypoglycemia Symptoms Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
 Hypoglycemia is most often caused by medications taken to control diabetes.
 Much less common causes of hypoglycemia include... read more ).